Why Are Journey Maps Important?

 Why is the Review of the Journey Map Important?

-The journey map itself is a fantastic talking point to share with the company, to show the paths the customers are taking to reach their goals.
+The journey map itself is a fantastic talking point to share with the company, reviewing the journey shows the paths the customers are taking to reach their goals.
 They show all of the touchpoints, including current ideal interaction points, as well as some that need a little work.
 The journey map will remind where all the customer interactions are, whether they be in person, over the phone, or online.
 All of the teams need to see how the users are using their products.
 The review and discussion process is essential for everyone to understand how everyone works together to make the entire experience a better one for the customer.
 The journey map review encourages more collaboration between different groups in the company.
 User journey maps align the business and create the best user experience.

 Journey maps are important throughout the entire product development cycle.
 First, as a discovery method, then as an alignment tool, and finally as a guide for creating the solution.
 From showing the user’s path through to helping the user and the company.
 From the process of making the map to sharing the results with the rest of the company.